howmanysmall/MatterPerformanceRewrite/README.md

 [Original](https://github.com/evaera/matter)

 I only rewrote this to learn the API better and to see if I was able to make it faster.
 I think I succeeded in doing both, so here it is.
+Don't really recommend using this over the original as I don't intend to update it.

 ## Changes